Solo5/solo5/docs/building.md

 On Linux, `solo5-hvt` only requires access to `/dev/kvm` and `/dev/net/tun`, and thus does NOT need to run as `root` provided your have granted the user in question the correct permissions.

 On FreeBSD and OpenBSD, `root` privileges are currently required in order to access the `vmm` APIs.
+However, before starting the unikernel, the tender will drop privileges to an unprivileged user and, in the case of OpenBSD, use `pledge(2)` to further lower its privileges.

 To launch the unikernel: